RagingBigFemaleBird/sgs/README.txt

 To run:

-Go to Bin/Debug, first run SanguoshaServer.exe, then run Sanguosha.exe
+Go to Bin/Debug, run Sanguosha.exe